kasadawa/vmware-task/README.md

 User credentials are saved in mlab, using `mongoose` The password is encrypted using sjcl.

 ### Dashboard Page
+In the front-end its implemented under git-viewer component.
+The Data is viewed with Datagrid, because we need to implement filters & sorting.

+There are 2 filters under the Name and License columns, 1 sort under Commits column.

+When user clicks on a row the component redirect's him to /detailed/:reponame route.

 ### Detailed Page
+In the front-end its implemented under Detailed-viewer component and commits-viewer component.

+/detailed/:reponame route at default loads the Detailed-viewer component and shows the readme file in <pre> tag.

+After user clicks on Commits Tab, a datagrid is displayed (from the commit-viewer component).

 ## Run the project